DreamIP/haddoc2/README.md

 HADDoC is a tool to generate hardware description (VHDL) of a neural network (CNN) respecting the dataflow semantics.
 We recommend to first install the Caffe Framework to design CNNs, GPStudio-FPGA to create nodes and coms for your CNN process and Quartus synthesis tool to compile and synthesize your project.
 (Even if haddoc's generated hdl is hardware independent)

-To run haddoc2, please use the binders in `bin/` directory `haddoc2 [.prototxt] [.caffemodel] [tagetDirectory]`
+To run haddoc2, please use the binders in `bin/` directory:

+`haddoc2 [.prototxt] [.caffemodel] [tagetDirectory]`

 ## IP Catalog